tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/live_views.md

 # Live Views

-In ClickHouse, materialised views are processed incrementally, while a traditional RDBMS would process them in batch; the traditional RDBMS requires that materialisations are triggered either manually or via external automation, while ClickHouse can materialise values as rows are inserted to the source table(s).
+In ClickHouse, materialized views are processed incrementally, while a traditional RDBMS would process them in batch; the traditional RDBMS requires that materializations are triggered either manually or via external automation, while ClickHouse can materialize values as rows are inserted to the source table(s).

 Sometimes you might want behaviour similar to the traditional approach.
 ClickHouse has recently introduced an experimental feature called [`LIVE VIEWS`](https://clickhouse.com/docs/en/sql-reference/statements/create/view/#live-view-experimental).
-With a Live View, you can configured a periodic refresh, which re-evaluates the result of the `SELECT` based on a configurable interval, and inserts the results.
+With a Live View, you can configure a periodic refresh, which re-evaluates the result of the `SELECT` based on a configurable interval, and inserts the results.

 For example: